|Erika Bearman '03

 Despite his literary fame, Jones continues to live simply and has inherited the work ethic of his mother, who washed dishes and cleaned hotels to support her family.
 “If you write a story today, and you get up tomorrow to start another story, all the expertise that you put into that first story doesn’t transfer over automatically to the second story,” he explains.
 “You’re always starting at the bottom of the mountain.
 So you’re always becoming a writer.
 You’re never really arriving.”

 Burke Magnus '88 owes the career he loves to the communication skills he honed at Holy Cross.
-Now ESPN's senior vice president for college sports programming, overseeing multimedia coverage of football, basketball and NCAA Championships, Magnus has been with the company since 1995.
+Now ESPN's executive vice president for programming and scheduling, Magnus has been with the company since 1995.
 Though he didn't play varsity sports in high school or college, "I loved sports growing up," he says.
 "But I never imagined having a job in sports."
 Magnus found himself at a crossroads several years after graduating.
 He had imagined going to law school, but after stints as a paralegal at firms in New York and San Francisco, he realized he wanted a different path.

 He decided to pursue what he loved and dove into a sports management graduate program.
 "I think they were intrigued by a history major's application," he says.
 At Holy Cross, he had reveled in the broad-based education, exploring widely before focusing on American history and, in his senior year, doing an independent study on Franklin Roosevelt's presidency.
 He also received hands-on journalism experience interning for the National Catholic Register during a Washington Semester.
 He's been with ESPN since 1995, winning accolades nationally for managing the complex launch of the ESPNU network.
 "I love what I do," Magnus says.
 "Holy Cross taught me how to write and how to communicate, which gave me the structure to be successful in almost anything."